bmcdonald3/CUG-2026/README.md

 This presentation outlines the co-development methodology used to accelerate the delivery of core OpenCHAMI services.
 We introduce Fabrica, a framework-driven tool that automates the enforcement of API Working Group standards.
 By generating complex infrastructure layers—including event buses, Kubernetes envelopes, and OpenAPI specifications—Fabrica decouples architectural compliance from software logic.

 Using the FRU Inventory Service as a case study, we demonstrate how this tooling enabled parallel development between vendor and site.
-We will show how this approach replaces traditional HPC development processes with active co-development, ensuring that new services solve immediate operational problems while maintaining the strict interoperability required for integration with future proprietary software.
+We will show how this approach replaces traditional HPC development processes with active co-development, ensuring that new services solve immediate operational problems while maintaining the interoperability required for integration with future proprietary software.

 # Extended description